The Role of Intuition in Health Decisions: How to Get Your Oncologist to Listen

 Exercise your intuition in scenarios where scientific evidence doesn’t show hard or fast rules.
 The General Internal Medicine study found that when there are no clinically accepted “best practices” for a decision, an oncologist may be more willing to let patient intuition guide the final decision.

-This factor may be especially applicable with mesothelioma a disease that is less heavily researched than many other cancers.
-In some situations, there won’t be adequate scientific evidence for your doctor say with confidence that one specific treatment decision would be better than another.
+This factor may be especially applicable with mesothelioma, a disease that is less heavily researched than many other cancers.
+In some situations, there won’t be adequate scientific evidence for your doctor to say with confidence that one specific treatment decision would be better than another.
 If you’re able to show your doctor that you’ve done the research on the medical end, you may be able to make a better case for an intuition-influenced choice.

 Above all, know that you’re the only one who can approve or refuse treatments.
-You know your body better than anyone and it’s your responsibility to listen to it.
+You know your body better than anyone, and it’s your responsibility to listen to it.